GRADUM

 Implementation Overview

 Phased: gap analysis, risk assessment, control design, training rollout, audits.
 Scalable for SMEs to multinationals, global applicability.
-Certification involves Stage 1/2 audits; transition to 2025 version by 2027.
+Certification involves Stage 1/2 audits; organizations maintain compliance to the active 2016 version.

 IATF 16949 Details